 Don’t mistake the control panel sticker (which can be replaced easily) with the control panel itself.

 2. Displaying Dashes

 If the control panel is not displaying error messages but simply displaying dashes, you need to reset it.
 Turn the power off for an hour.
 Then restore power to the hot tub.
 This should do the trick.

 3. Blinking Red and Green Light

 A blinking red light on your control panel is probably an indication that you need to reset it.
 On most models, simply turn off the power to the hot tub for a minute or two.

 When there’s low water flow, both red and green lights could be blinking.
 And as we saw earlier, resetting the hot tub by turning off the power, waiting a while, and turning it back on again could resolve the issue.

-A software issue or a problem with the circuit board could be evidenced by the display of strange messages.
+A software issue or a problem with the circuit board could be evidenced by the display of strange messages or an error code.
 Check the connections to the circuit board, and clean corrosion or condensation off of them.